linode/docs/docs/databases/mysql/using-mysql-relational-databases-on-ubuntu-12-04-lts-precise-pangolin.md

     sudo mysql_secure_installation

-You will be given the choice to change the MySQL root password, remove anonymous user accounts, disable root logins outside of localhost, and remove test databases.
+You will be given the choice to change the MySQL root password, remove anonymous user accounts, disable root database login outside of localhost, and remove test databases.
 It is recommended that you answer yes to these options.
 You can read more about the script in in the [MySQL Reference Manual](https://dev.mysql.com/doc/refman/5.5/en/mysql-secure-installation.html).

 ## Using MySQL